Creating and Dropping Tag Tables

 What You’ll Learn

-Tag tables are the foundation for storing time-series sensor data in Machbase.
-This guide covers how to create, configure, and drop tag tables effectively.
+Tag tables are the foundation for storing axis-based sensor data in Machbase.
+This guide covers how to create, configure, and drop both time-axis and distance-axis tag tables.

-The simplest tag table requires three essential elements:
+The most common time-axis tag table requires three essential elements:

 - Tag name (PRIMARY KEY): Identifies the sensor or data source